CIPPB Te Kukupa II

 At the farewell of Te Kukupa I, Australian High Commissioner Christopher Watkins noted the original Te Kukupa had been a gift from Australia at a time when Australia and the Cook Islands "were united in our anger at French nuclear testing."
 Rather than Australia expanding its own Navy, the Hawke Government had decided to empower its Pacific partners.
 “We would trust that the stronger and safer our Pacific partners were, the stronger and safer Australia would be."

 Australia supplied 22 s to 12 of its smaller Pacific Forum allies when the United Nations Convention on the Law of the Sea established that maritime nations controlled an economic exclusion zone 200 km off their coasts.

 Design

 Australia designed the vessels to use commercial off the shelf components, rather than cutting edge military grade components, to make it easier to maintain the vessels in small, isolated shipyards.
 The vessels have a maximum speed of 20 kn, and have a complement of approximately 20 crewmembers.
 They are able to launch and retrieve a pursuit boat from a stern launching ramp without requiring the parent vessel to a halt.

 Operational history

 Te Kukupa II was launched in January 2022.
 It was formally handed over to the Cook Islands at a ceremony on 9 June 2022, and arrived in Rarotonga on 20 July 2022.
+In August 2022 it transported COVID-19 vaccines to Palmerston Island.

-In August 2022 it transported covid-19 vaccines to Palmerston Island.
+In March 2026, the ship participated in the Royal Australian Navy's Exercise Kakadu Fleet Review on Sydney Harbour.